vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

-In the MBMQ model, a key value is used by a process to identify which of its incoming channels a message came from, or which of its earlier requests an incoming reply correponds to.
+In the MBMQ model, a key value is used by a process to identify which of its incoming channels a message came from, or which of its earlier requests an incoming reply corresponds to.
 A process can use whatever key values it wants when passing them to `zx_object_wait_async()` or `zx_channel_redirect()`.
 We expect that the typical usage will be for a process to treat a key as being a pointer to some data structure in